Learned Sorted Table Search and Static Indexes in Small Model Space: Introduction

-As already mentioned, all those models use non-constant additional space with respect to the original table.
-In fact, experimental studies show a time-space trade-off, which has not been investigated consistently and coherently with respect to the time-honoured methodology coming from Classic Data Structures \cite{KnuthS}.
-Moreover, it is missing an assessment of how good would be constant space models at speeding-up classic Sorted Table Search Procedures, i.e., Binary, Interpolation Search and their variants.
+As we have mentioned, all Learned Indexes proposal offer some kind of time/space trade-off.
+However, this aspect has not been investigated in depth and rigorously, following the methodology coming from Classic Data Structures \cite{KnuthS}.
+Moreover, it is missing an assessment of how good would be constant space models at speeding-up search procedures.
+Indeed, two related fundamental questions have been overlooked, which are stated here:

-Indeed, two related fundamental questions have been overlooked.
-The first consists of assessing to what extend one can enjoy the speed-up of Binary Search provided by Learned Indexes with respect to the additional space one needs to use.
-The second consists of assessing how space-demanding should be a predictive model in order to speed-up Sorted Table Search Procedures.
-In particular, a constant space model would yield Learned Sorted Table Search Procedures, rather than indexes: a point of methodological importance and that has been overlooked so far.
-Indeed, the answer to this question would put the Learned Searching in Sorted Sets Methodology at par with respect to the classic purely Algorithmic Methodology: first, constant space algorithms and then more space demanding data structures, such as Search Trees (see \cite{KnuthS}).
+\begin{itemize} \item to what extent one can enjoy the speed-up of the search procedures provided by Learned Indexes with respect to the additional space one needs to use. \item how space-demanding should be a predictive model in order to speed up those procedures. \end{itemize}